whq-xxh/RSVIS/README.md

 We are excited to announce that our paper was accepted for publication at **IEEE TMI 2024**! 🥳🥳🥳

-This repository contains the official implementation of our paper.
+This repository contains the implementation of our paper.
 You can access the paper [here](https://ieeexplore.ieee.org/abstract/document/10595513).

 # Introduction 📑